SammySpinsAYarn/Blog/_posts/2023-08-12-yarn-bombing-is-crafty-graffiti.md

 comments: false
 ---
 Y﻿arn bombing, or guerilla knitting, is fascinating.
 It is considered a type of street art, and involves covering something in public with a knitted/crocheted piece.
 It could be small, like a garland on a fence, or massive, like covering an entire bus.
 As with other pieces of street art, it can be 'frivolous' and colourful or a message/allegory.
 Whatever form it takes, it is the crafters' answer to graffiti and should not be overlooked.

+M﻿agda Sayeg is credited with having begun the current style of yarn bombing when, in 2005, she began covering her shop handles in knitted scraps.
+This caught on, and Sayeg has since moved on to